araobp/pic-mcu/TWELITE.md

 I need to transfer 64 pixel images (128 bytes data per frame, 10 FPS) over TWELITE.

-TWELITE provides SDK for developing an application, but a single core CPU cannot toralate a relatively longer blocking time of I/O processing.
+TWELITE provides SDK for developing an application, but a single core CPU cannot tolerate a relatively longer blocking time of I/O processing.

 The SDK supports event-driven APIs to cope with such a problem, but I guess the CPU still cannot satisfy the requirement.